• Skip to primary navigation

 Why You’ll Love this Recipe

-• Takes only 10 minutes from start to finish in one pot.
+• Takes only 10 minutes from start to finish in one pot so it is a great option for even busy mornings.

 • A healthy way to start your morning with lots of fiber, antioxidants, and omega 3s.